-The software has functions that help you collect, annotate and organise references to the sources of information, annotating bibliographies.
-Most, if not all software will be able to ingest files containing metadata from databases, library catalogues and selected search engines to your personal 'library', so you can re-use citations in related documents.
-All software integrates with an authoring software such as MS Word, Google Docs and Open Office, which makes them part of your writing workflow.
+All software has functions that help you collect, annotate and organise references to the sources of information.
+All of them are also able to 'ingest' files containing metadata from databases, library catalogues and selected search engines, which makes building a personal 'library' seamless.
+You can then annotate the citations, use and re-use citations in various documents as they integrate with at least one authoring software such as Microsoft Word, Google Docs or Open Office.
+Hence, they are a part of your writing workflow.

 EndNote is a software that:

-ZoteroBib is a web-based tool that helps you build a bibliography instantly from any computer or device, without having to create an account, install a software or 'build a library'.
+ZoteroBib is a web-based and simplified version of Zotero software, created by the team behind Zotero.
+It helps you build a bibliography instantly from any computer or device, without having to create an account, install the software or 'build a library'.
 It's ideal if you're working on ad-hoc assignments that require less than 20 references.

 A video showing you how to use Zoterobib